NDCLab/flanker-ern-meta/code/readme.md

 # Code

 ### Instructions
-This folder contains the code used to create post-processed derivatives, statistics, and figures.
+This folder contains the code used for the meta-analysis project.

 ### Project Notes